lmco/mcf/SECURITY.md

 until a plugin has been succesfully loaded.
 This can cause issues if plugins hang while loading, and can prevent the UI and API from being accessible.

+#### Cursor Flickering in UI Tables
+Hovering over edit/delete/add buttons within tables causes a flicker in reactstrap 8.0.1.
+This issue has been reported as of 12/9/2019.
+Per discussion on the [issue](https://github.com/reactstrap/reactstrap/issues/1728), the recommended course of action is to downgrade to reactstrap 7.1.0.
+Specifying "reactstrap": "7.1.0" within the package.json devDependencies or running `npm i reactstrap@7.1.0 -D` within the project directory will downgrade this package.

 ## Security Related Configuration

 ### Plugins and Integrations